 - My Account

 The auditorium offered blue seats, and the boxes were arranged in three tiers on either side of the stage.
-They occupied the most conspicuous part of the theatre, were set forward, and were entirely open.
-The curtain was made by E. T. Harvey and was decorated with an image of Shakespeare reading one of his plays to Queen Elizabeth and some members of her court; it was painted in bright colors.
+They occupied the most conspicuous part of the theatre, were set forward, and were open.
+The curtain was made by E. T. Harvey and was decorated with an image of Shakespeare reading one of his plays to Queen Elizabeth and some of her court; it was painted in bright colors.

 Harlem Opera House was located at 211 West 125th Street and was torn down in 1959.